Discover the best over 60s savings account for you

 How to choose the best savings account for over 60s

-Choosing the best savings accounts for the over 60s shouldn’t be solely swayed by marketing tactics or even interest rates.
+When choosing the best savings accounts for the over 60s, you shouldn’t be solely swayed by marketing tactics or even interest rates.
 Even though an account could offer an attractive rate, it may not have the terms and conditions to suit your saving style.
-Comparing the market is a great first step to place those interest rates side by side before delving into the details.
+Comparing the market could be a practical first step to place those interest rates side by side before delving into the details.

 Here are some areas you might want to consider when choosing your over 60s savings account:

 Interest rates – Everyone wants the best interest rate they can find.
 This is how you make your money work for you.
-With Raisin UK, you can compare savings accounts so you can see the numbers in black and white.
-Raisin can connect you with banks that offer the best interest rates.
-Whether you are looking for easy access, notice, or fixed term – let Raisin do the leg work for you.
+With Raisin UK, you can easily compare savings accounts by AER so you can see the numbers in black and white.
+Raisin UK can connect you with banks that offer the best savings interest rates for over 60s.
+Whether you are looking for easy access, notice, or fixed term – let Raisin UK do the leg work for you.

 Flexibility – Some over 60s savers don’t like the idea of locking their money up for long periods of time.
-This is where you also need to look towards flexibility and the fine print.
+This is why you also need to look at the flexibility and fine print of each account.
 You want to know what policies and penalties are in place with every account you choose.
 Will you get fined for early withdrawal?
 How much notice period is needed?
-Knowing the ins and outs of your choices can help you to make the right choice for your personal circumstance.
+Knowing the ins and outs of your options can help you to make the right choice for your personal circumstances.

 Protection – We all want to know that our money is safe and protected.
 When shopping around for your savings account, always check that it has FSCS protection.
 FSCS protection ensures that your money is guaranteed to the value of £85,000 per person, per banking group.

-Over 60s savings accounts can offer some great options for savers seeking flexibility and solid rates.
+Over 60s savings accounts can offer a variety of options for savers seeking flexibility and solid rates.
 But specifically targeted savings accounts for certain age groups may not offer the most competitive deal and can be a smoke and mirrors act.
-Exploring the market with your eyes wide open and be aware that not locking yourself into a certain demographic with savings could pay off.
+Exploring the market with your eyes wide open and not limiting yourself to a certain demographic with savings could pay off.